+Command words and their meanings help candidates know what is expected from them in the exams.
 The table below includes command words used in the assessment for this syllabus.
 The use of the command word will relate to the subject context.

-Command word What it means Assess make an informed judgement Compare identify/comment on similarities and/or differences Contrast identify/comment on differences Discuss write about issue(s) or topic(s) in depth in a structured way Evaluate judge or calculate the quality, importance, amount, or value of something Explain set out purposes or reasons / make the relationships between things evident / provide why and/or how and support with relevant evidence
+Command word What it means Assess make an informed judgement Compare identify/comment on similarities and/or differences Contrast identify/comment on differences Discuss write about issue(s) or topic(s) in depth in a structured way Evaluate judge or calculate the quality, importance, amount, or value of something Explain set out purposes or reasons / make the relationships between things clear / say why and/or how and support with relevant evidence

-Phrases such as 'How far do you agree....?' and 'To what extent...?' and 'Account for...' may also be seen in the assessment for this syllabus.
+Phrases such as 'How far do you agree ...?' and 'To what extent ...?' may also be seen in the assessment for this syllabus.